danos/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 where:

-* "on"is just an enable function which server for other configuration, it is for all configuration about queue region from up layer, at first will only keep in DPDK softwarestored in driver, only after "flush on", it commit all configuration to HW.
+* ``on``: is just an enable function which server for other configuration, it is for all configuration about queue region from up layer, at first will only keep in DPDK software stored in driver, only after "flush on", it commit all configuration to HW.

-  "off" is just clean all configuration about queue region just now, and restore all to DPDK i40e driver default config when start up.
+* ``"off``: is just clean all configuration about queue region just now, and restore all to DPDK i40e driver default config when start up.

 Show all queue region related configuration info on a port::